Apunti/RL-Udacity-Collaboration-Competition/README.md

 The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

-- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+- After each episode, we add up the rewards that each agent receivessd (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 - This yields a single **score** for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

-## Getting Started
+### Getting Started

 1. To install all the packages needed for this module you need to follow the instructions in the [Udacity repository](https://github.com/udacity/deep-reinforcement-learning#dependencies).
 You will create a Conda environment with Python 3.6 and PyTorch 0.4.0.